supergiulio2000/expressive-hrbac/README.md

 # Usage examples
 ## Grant access to role `admin`
-First build a function that return true when user has role `admin`.
+First build a function that return true when the user has role `admin`.
 ```js
 (req, res) => req.user.role ==== 'admin'
 ```